Why do so many dog fanciers not fancy the people who love dogs? Why do we rescue the dogs and condemn the people just when they need us most?

 Either the rescue story was as vastly overblown as the size of the dogs and the “horrible cruelty” or the Wolfeboro, NH Police Department grossly under-charged the owner with only two misdemeanor counts of animal neglect.
 Think about that.
 Not abuse.
 Not cruelty.
 She neglected to keep them off the beds and she didn’t put them out to potty often enough.
 Obviously the owner had a problem but who cares!!?!

 Photographs used to describe the “neglect” suffered by the giant dogs prove only that the dogs were given free access to the mansion’s nine bedrooms.
-Danes in king size beds only prove they had free-run of the mansion.
-All photos showed beautiful, spoiled Danes if anything, a little overweight.
+All photos showed beautiful happily spoiled Great Danes which were if anything, a little overweight.

 What doesn’t escape this reporter’s notice is that there were immediate pleas for donations and the internet lit up with alerts such as this at NH1.com “Rescue of 84 Great Danes at NH puppy mill leaves humane society looking for donations.”

-One source who asked not to be identified questioned the motive for the raid.
-She knows the owner, whose name we have withheld unless and until she is proven guilty of animal abuse.
+One of our writers knows the owner, whose name we have withheld unless and until she is proven guilty of animal abuse.
 She said “the dogs were healthy and happy” pointing out that the Great Danes may have been “spoiled and overindulged but were greatly loved.”
 She suggested that the owner needs “counseling not punishment.”

 And that is the point.
-Why would owners who love and spoil their dogs knowingly neglect them?
+Why would an owner who indulgently dotes on her dogs knowingly neglect them?
 There is no evidence that the Wolfeboro Danes were in any way mistreated but there’s ample evidence that we have an animal owner who needs help.